johnwcowan/r7rs-work/TreesCowan.md

   *  its depth as an exact integer (the root tree has depth 0)
   *  its local position as an exact integer

-Lookups in the inversion have an amortized cost of O(1), so hash tables with `eqv?` as the equality function are suitable.
+Lookups in the inversion must have an amortized cost of O(1), so hash tables with `eqv?` as the equality function are suitable.

+The term "the tree" in the procedure definitions in this section and the next refers to the original tree from which the inversion was made.

 `(invert-tree `*tree*`)`